Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Ready to Feel Steadier About Feeding?

-Start with a free 15 minute nutrition clarity call.
-We’ll lay everything out, look at what may actually be contributing to your dog’s digestion, appetite, or feeding struggles, and figure out what makes sense next.
+If you're tired of guessing what to feed your dog, this is where we slow it down together.
+Start with a free 15-minute nutrition clarity call — we'll look at what may be contributing to your dog's digestion, appetite, or feeding struggles and figure out what makes sense next.

 Book Your Free Nutrition Clarity Call